⎹ By Courtney Paige, Editor-in-Chief⎹ ☀️ 🌆

 - OI Milk Leave-In Conditioner & Detangler – apply all over to damp hair.
 Apply to ends first.
 One spritz at the roots.

-- OI Oil – depending on thickness of hair, apply after leave-in treatment, mid-strands to ends before blow drying.
+- OI Oil – depending on the thickness of hair, apply after leave-in treatment, mid-strands to ends before blow-drying.
 Then once to ends after styling.

 - I can’t stress enough how important this next step is – it’s so important that if you do all the previous steps religiously, but don’t implement this next step, all your efforts will be for nothing.

 - Tools – using the proper tools for your hair is just as important as using the right tools to build a house.